Quezon National High School

 Quezon National High School (QNHS) is a major public secondary high school in Brgy.
 Ibabang Iyam, Lucena City, Philippines.
-It is one of the largest contingent national high schools in the Philippines, both by size and by population, with more than 11,000 enrollees from Grades 7 to Grade 12.
+It is one of the largest contingent national high schools in the Philippines, both by size and by population, with more than 11,000 enrollees from grade 7 to grade 12.

-Aside from offering the K-12 Basic Education Curriculum, it also offers many different subjects and electives through its various Special Programs, with specific curricula for Science, Technology and Engineering (STE), Journalism (SPJ), Arts (SPA), Sports (SPS), and Foreign Languages (SPFL).
+Aside from offering the K-12 basic education curriculum, it also offers many different subjects and electives through its various special programs, with specific curricula for science, technology and engineering (STE), journalism (SPJ), arts (SPA), sports (SPS), and foreign languages (SPFL).

 The QNHS Gabaldon Building, one of many heritage school buildings in the Philippines built by the American government during the American colonial era.

 History

 Tayabas High School (now Quezon National High School) was founded in October 1902 when Aubrey Boyles, a Thomasite, organized a school in a convent of Lucena on the northern side of Saint Ferdinand Parish Church (now Lucena Cathedral).
 Fifty students were exposed to the English language with 19 American teachers.

 The increase in student population on March 1, 1903, made Henry Balch the new principal.
 A strong typhoon destroyed the convent on September 26, 1905, that forced the school to be transferred to a building on Granja Street.

 A two-storey building was built on June 6, 1906.
 Since then, a number of principals have stood at the helm of the school.
-When Japanese atrocities reached Atimonan, Quezon on December 23, 1941, students continued to flock to Tayabas High School and were automatically promoted.
+When Japanese atrocities reached Atimonan, Quezon, on December 23, 1941, students continued to flock to Tayabas High School and were automatically promoted.
 After a year, classes resumed at the Lucena Elementary School (now Lucena West) for girls and at the Trade School for boys.
 The Gabaldon Building (ruined by a fire) became the Provincial Hospital.

 Classes were transferred to the Tong Ho School Building in 1944.
-The formal liberation of Tayabas Province on April 4, 1945, after which classes opened at Lucena Catholic Hall (now Maryhill College Building).
+The formal liberation of Tayabas Province took place on April 4, 1945, after which classes opened at Lucena Catholic Hall (now Maryhill College Building).

 In June 1945, the high school was relocated at the Tayabas Provincial Capitol and the Court of First Instance Building, whereby 54 students graduated, girls in Balintawak and boys in Barong Tagalog on July 28, 1945.
 President Manuel Roxas signed Republic Act No. 14 on September 7, 1946, renaming the province of Tayabas to Quezon: Tayabas High School became Quezon Provincial High School.

 The Batas Pambansa No. 1820 renamed Quezon Provincial High School as Quezon National High School with Dr. Cesar Villariba as the author.

-Progress brings about change, change brings problems, and problems brings QNHS to the front line.
-An adage applies: "there is no gain without pain in the service of educating people."

 Alma mater

-The Alma mater of the Quezon National High School has the same tune as the Italian fascist song, Giovinezza.
+The alma mater of the Quezon National High School has the same tune as the Italian fascist song, "Giovinezza".